40fingers/StyleHelper-Sko/README.md

 The StyleHelper allows you to do this only when certain conditions are met.
 Some examples of the available conditions are: browser type / version, username, role, query string etc.
 These filters can be positive (include) or negative (exclude).

-And it cna do much more, check out the documentation & release download](https://www.40fingers.net/Products/DNN-Stylehelper)
+And it can do much more, check out the [documentation & release download](https://www.40fingers.net/Products/DNN-Stylehelper)